- Useful screen

 - Review Price: £199

 - 5MP webcam for video calls

 What is the Amazon Echo Show?

 Amazon is clearly working hard to stand out from the crowd, and it certainly does that with the Amazon Echo Show, the first smart speaker armed with a screen.
-Adding visuals to an audio device might seem odd at first, but it means you can get more information in an instant, and a built-in camera lets you make video calls.
+Why should a speaker have a screen?
+It does seem odd at first, but it’s actually helpful.
+It means you can get more information in an instant, and a built-in camera lets you make video calls.

 “I hate it,” said one of my colleagues.
 “It looks terrible in a cool way,” said another.
 To me it looks like a bit retro-futuristic, like this is what people in the ’80s thought a cool alarm clock would look like in the year 2000.

 I don’t mind it, and it looks better in person, but it’s clearly taking function over form.
 All sharp angles and straight edges – the Echo Show doesn’t have anything to do with the circular motif Amazon has been working since the original Echo.
 To be fair, a round design wouldn’t make sense for a product with a rectangular touchscreen.

 Speaking of which, the screen is a 7-inch LCD with a 1024 x 600 resolution.
 Above it is a 5-megapixel camera, and at the bottom that grille hides a pair of two-inch speaker drivers.
 If you prefer to use your own wireless speaker, you can pair the Echo Show with your own Bluetooth model.
 Sadly, there’s no 3.5mm audio output – you’ll have to get the Amazon Echo Spot for that.

 The buttons are at the top of the device: volume up, volume down and mute.
 The latter disables the microphones and camera.
 You no longer get the Amazon Echo’s trademark ring of blue light that signifies activity.
 Instead, you get a blue line lighting up along the bottom of the screen.